LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/rest-practical.rst

          Date: string (ISO 8601 date format)
       }

 The JSON representation of the resource that the API sends out is then based on the shape.
-This is like how an object is based on the blueprint of its class:
+This is like how an object is based on the blueprint of its class.

-Here's a Coding Event JSON Representation:
+Here's a CodingEvent JSON Representation:

 .. admonition:: Example